XRPLF/xrpl-dev-portal/content/reference-data-api.md

 [Try it! >](data-api-v2-tool.html#get-transactions)

-Optionally, you can include the following query parameters:
+Optionally, you can provide the following query parameters:

 | Field      | Value | Description |
 |------------|-------|-------------|